sinon/sinon.github.io/content/project-based-learning.md

 ### Programming Projects for Advanced Beginners

-Upon finishing up PNGme the author gives some suggestions of other projects based learning resources, one of which was [Programming Projects for Advanced Beginners][3] a blog series by Robert Heaton which consist of prompts for small self-contained projects and some guidance on how you might approach and structure solving them.
+Upon finishing up PNGme the author gives some suggestions of other projects based learning resources.
+One was [Programming Projects for Advanced Beginners][3], a blog series by Robert Heaton which consist of prompts for small self-contained projects and some guidance on how you might approach and structure solving them.

 This led nicely into experimenting with [ratatui][12] a library designed to help you to build Text User Interfaces (TUIs) resulting in:

 - [gridlife][13]: A library and TUI CLI for simulating Conway's Game of Life automatons.
-This resulted in a case of "the interest is smaller than you think".
+This was a classic case of "the interest is smaller than you think".
 A ratatui maintainer, Orhun Parmaksız, requested changes to my repo for use in a project of theirs..
 The reason I had used ratatui in the first place was due to watching [a talk Orhun gave at EuroRust][14].
 This also gave me the nudge I needed to publish the library to [crates.io](https://crates.io).
 - A unfinished [snake][15] game.

 ### CodeCrafters